justinpryzby/postgres/README.gtt.txt

 GTT private data cannot be accessed across processes.

 5.2 WAL and Logical replication
-Like LTT, the DML on GTT does not record WAL and is not parsed or replay by the logical replication.
+Like LTT, the DML on GTT does not record WAL and is not parsed or replayed by logical replication.